 Emergency Medical Technician

-The Emergency Medical Technician (EMT) provides basic and advanced life support to patients in the prehospital emergency setting.
-Specific EMT functions include: establishment and maintenance of airway; administration of cardiopulmonary resuscitation (CPR); control of hemorrhage; treatment of shock; immobilization of fractures; bandaging of wounds; assisting in childbirth; management of patients with behavioral disorders; and initiation of treatment for poisoned and burned victims.
-Graduates are qualified to take the National Registry Examination for certification as an EMT- Basic and EMT-Intermediate (I-85) and may apply for work with an ambulance service.
+The Emergency Medical Technician (EMT) provides basic life support to patients in the pre-hospital emergency setting.
+Specific EMT functions include: establishment and maintenance of airway; administration of cardiopulmonary resuscitation (CPR); control of hemorrhage; treatment of shock; immobilization of fractures; bandaging of wounds; assisting in childbirth; management of patients with behavioral disorders; initiation of treatment for poisoned and burned victims; and peripheral IV cannulation and manual defibrillation under the direct supervision of an MICT.
+Graduates are qualified to take the National Registry Examination for certification as an EMT and may apply for work with an ambulance service.

 “Before entering into the EMT field, I was very apprehensive that I could take care of someone else's family and be responsible enough to treat them properly.
 My knowledge of this field was very limited and this created an air of tension and stress of dealing with all the things I would see.
 After graduating from the EMT program, I realized that I could care for someone else's family as well as I would my own.
 I could see the great relief of family members expressions when they knew that their family would be taken care of with professionalism and proficiency by myself and those I worked with.”